Serve our Clients • Serve our Community • Make a Difference

 Perimeter checks, parking lot visibility, and rule observation.

-Visit timestamped with officer notes in our dispatch and reporting system.
+Visit documented with time-stamped photos and officer notes in our dispatch and reporting system.

 4. Escalation